 Without a doubt, large images have more punch.
-As advertising goes it doesn’t get much easier.
+As advertising goes it doesn’t get much easier to attract potential customers.

-Your work will certainly get noticed and your profit margins will be good, even allowing for higher printing costs.
+Your artwork will certainly get noticed and your profit margins will be good, even allowing for higher printing costs.
 There’s a lot to be said for going big.

 “THE CASH IS IN THE FLASH”

 That’s great if you can work on a larger scale, but what if you can’t?
 Large art has never come naturally to me.
-I for one, have always preferred making smaller artwork.
+My type of paintings and drawings have always been small.

 This will help you: How to Scale Up a Drawing

-One answer may be to enlarge prints of your art.
+One answer is to make enlarged prints of your original artwork.

 Sounds simple enough but unfortunately, enlargements lose quality.
 The image gets grainier the bigger you enlarge them.
 You’ll need the right software to compensate, and I’ll discuss that in the next section.

 Plus, the cost of making large format giclee prints is going to be very high.
+Will it be within your customer’s price range?
 Will your customers pay the premium?

-Another answer is to make your art with a white background.
-Leave large amounts of white space around your image and use a larger frame.
-This way you can draw or paint a smaller image and get a higher price.
+One of my best tips is to make art with a white background, leaving large amounts of white space around the main image.
+This way you can draw or paint a smaller image on a larger surface, with a larger frame, and get a higher price.

-In my experience, the major problem with large artwork is moving it around.
-Not just for you, but your customer.
-It’s not something you can buy casually.
-A customer has to get it home in one piece.
+In my experience, the major problem with selling large artwork is practical.
+It’s the problem of transport, not just for you, but for your customers.
+A large-size canvas or picture frame is not something you can buy casually.
+Your customer has to have a getting it home in one piece.

 Get your framing done online at Keepsake Frames (affiliate)

-Top Tip: Always use plexiglass if you intend to transport picture frames
+Top Tip: Always use plexiglass if you intend to transport or ship picture frames

 Standard Frame Sizes For Larger Art and Art Prints

-These sizes are commercially available larger frame sizes.
-The frame size is the overall size and the aperture is the window inside the mount/mat.
+These are commercially available larger frame sizes, while the aperture measures the window inside the cardboard mount/mat.

 |12″ x 16″||8″ x 12″|